Skip to main content

 Wire Transfers

-Read about electronic wire transfers, a payment method available to payees with a foreign bank account
+Read about electronic foreign wire transfers, a payment method available to foreign payees with a foreign bank account.

 Wire Request Checklist

-Ensure you have obtained the following prior to submitting your wire request on Services & Support
+Ensure you have obtained the following prior to submitting your electronic request form: Services & Support Electronic Wire Request Form.

 • Request a purchase order in Oracle